-Icy Hot is very popular for dealing with body aches, and sometimes it seems like a better choice to use Icy Hot rather than some painkillers in the form of pills and tablets.
+Can you use Icy Hot while breastfeeding?
+Can pregnant women use it?
+Many moms are asking this question because they need something for pain relief.
+It is very popular for dealing with body aches, and sometimes it seems like a better choice to use that rather than some painkillers in the form of pills and tablets.

 Can You Use Icy Hot While Breastfeeding?